dgou/resume-public/README.md

   * Worked for a year coordinating offshore teams doing remote testing for new PCI compliant system.
   * Worked on back-end API testing and co-contributed to test-suite tooling that was shared with other internal product testing efforts.

-2005 - 2016: Seagate:  (TCGSWG -> Trusted Computing Group's Storage Working Group)
+2005 - 2016: Seagate: (Remote & Office)  (TCGSWG -> Trusted Computing Group's Storage Working Group)
 * Developed a C-based host-side TCGSWG Security Protocol library including sample programs.
   Library was used internally and also released to customers to assist with the adoption of Seagate's TCGSWG-based products.
 * Assisted in mult-year effort to bring the Security Team's 5+ years of requirements management to a larger internal audience.